mathkartel/PiRAva.Cloud/README.md

 ## Future Enhancements

 - **History System**: Implement a history system based on cookies so that users can access codes of previously uploaded files.
-- **File Sharing**: Improve the sharing functionality to make it more intuitive and user-friendly.
+- **Share Page**: Improve the sharing functionality to make it more intuitive and user-friendly.
 - **Separate Downloads Page**: Separate the downloads page to enhance user experience.

 ## How to Contribute